tian102/tianpretorius.github.io/content/blog/posts/building-this-portfolio/index.md

 ## Why I Built This

 At first, it was purely practical.
 I needed a portfolio.
 A place to showcase my work, share my thoughts, and hopefully catch the attention of someone who might want to hire me.
-The standard LinkedIn profile and resume just weren't cutting it—I needed something more, something that showed not just what I'd done, but who I am as an engineer.
+The standard [LinkedIn](https://www.linkedin.com/in/tian-pretorius-817a2189/ "LinkedIn - Tian Pretorius") profile and [Resume](/assets/Tian-Pretorius-CV.pdf "CV - Tian Pretorius") just weren't cutting it—I needed something more, something that showed not just what I'd done, but who I am as an engineer.

 But as I started working on it, something shifted.
 The act of building this site became more than just a job-hunting tool.
 It became a lifeline.